 There are fewer in-person focus groups.
 The ability of technology to cut corporate costs is also convenient for participants.
 Why bring everyone together in the same room when you can use Google Hangouts?
 Or get everyone together for a video call?
 Some companies even believe that online tools, like Survey Monkey, are as effective as hiring outside research firms.
 They likely do not realize the importance of

 - how many questions to ask

-- the sequence in which questions should be asked.
+- the sequence in which to ask questions

-“The State of Internet Marketing Research: A Review of the Literature and Future Research Directions,” was published in 2007.
-It predicted consumer usage and trust of the internet would impact integrated marketing research strategies.
-Almost ten years later, I would have to agree.
-Technology has improved marketing research in amazing ways.
-Here are some exciting trends that keep me energized as we help our clients transform and expand their business:
+“The State of Internet Marketing Research: A Review of the Literature and Future Research Directions,” is worth looking at from 2007.
+It predicted consumer usage and trust in the internet would impact integrated marketing research strategies.
+Years later, I would have to agree.
+Technology and the internet have improved and changed marketing research in amazing ways.
+Here are some exciting trends.

 - Internet marketing research continues to accelerate as consumer-facing industries rely on customer experience metrics to quickly adapt product specifications and go-to-market strategies.

-Today, marketing research is about customer segmentation, learning preferences, and behavior drivers in a condensed timeframe.
-It will be exciting to see how companies use cross-channel promotion in the future to create live brand experiences, particularly as experiential marketing is integrated into broader campaigns.
+Presently, marketing research is about customer segmentation, learning preferences, and behavior drivers in a condensed timeframe.
+It will be exciting to see how companies use cross-channel promotion in the future to create live brand experiences, particularly as experiential marketing integrates into broader campaigns.